The Less Intelligent the Elements, the More Intelligent the Whole. Or, Possibly Not?: Predators and Preys

+Let us consider the possibility that predators and preys make predictions by making use of linear extrapolation, which amounts to combining Proposition~\ref{proposition:prediction} with some intermediate level between KISS (Proposition~\ref{proposition:betterStupid}) and KIDS (Proposition~\ref{proposition:meta-cognition}).
+In particular, let us assume that either predators, or preys, or both of them reproduce out of extrapolation of the other species' reproductive trends:

-\begin{enumerate}[label=(\roman*)] \item Wolves reproduce proportionally to the variation of the number of sheeps. \item Sheep reproduce proportionally to the variation of the number of wolves. \item Wolves reproduce proportionally to the variation of the number of sheep and sheep reproduce proportionally to the variation of the number of wolves. \end{enumerate}
+\begin{enumerate} \item Predators reproduce with probability proportional to the variation of the number of preys in the last simulation steps. \item Preys reproduce with probability proportional to the variation of the number of predators in the last simulation steps. \item Predators reproduce with probability proportional to the variation of the number of preys in the last simulation steps and preys reproduce proportionally to the variation of the number of predators in the last simulation steps. \end{enumerate}

-In case~\ref{cond:wolvesPredict}, generalized extinction~$E_1$ never occurs.
-Sometimes the sheep dominate ($E_2$ is reached $18.6 \%$ of the times over $1,000$ runs), but most of the times regular oscillations appear where the population of wolves oscillates around a rather stable population of sheep (over $1,000$ runs, $E_3$ is reached $81.4 \%$ of the times with $134.39$ wolves and $150.16$ sheep after $5,000$ time steps).
-It appears that in this case wolves correctly predict sheep's behaviour and use their prediction to maintain the system around equilibrium.
-Sheep, in their turn, are unaware of wolves' predictions about them.
-In this sense, case~\ref{cond:wolvesPredict} bears some resemblance to the story of those firefighters who were able to envisage global dynamics and figured out a solution.
-Their solution worked also because their enemy --- wildfires --- did not change its behaviour as a consequence of it being predicted.

-In case~\ref{cond:sheepPredict} the system always ends into generalized extinction~$E_1$.
-Sheep's prediction may be correct, but their understanding of the system's global dynamics is possibly faulty.
-Apparently, sheep's intelligence is of little use in this case so the Fundamental Idea of Connectionism (\S~(\ref{sec:individual-collective})) holds again.

-However, in case~\ref{cond:wolvesPredictSheepPredict} the prey-predator model exhibits a completely different behaviour from all previous cases.
-Apart from a small percentage of times where they system ends into~$E_1$ ($8.3 \%$ of the times over $1,000$ runs), in case~\ref{cond:wolvesPredictSheepPredict} a very large population of sheep and an even larger population of wolves co-exist, orders of magnitude larger than in previous cases (over $1,000$ runs this happens $91.7 \%$ of the times, reaching on average $4,000.44$ wolves and $573.22$ sheep after just $100$ time steps).
-A large herd of sheep moves in our artificial space, hunted by an even larger herd of wolves.
-Sheep reproduce while running away from wolves, wolves reproduce while chasing sheep.
-Both populations oscillate, exhibiting oscillations that may at times appear correlated or counter-correlated to one another but are quite unpredictable in fact.
-Figure~(\ref{fig:chase}) illustrates this state of affairs.

-Notably, in case~\ref{cond:wolvesPredictSheepPredict} wolves and sheep predict one other's behaviour but they do it in an extremely simple, limited way.
-Instead of agreeing on a common course of action as in Proposition~(\ref{prop:rationalExpectations}), they reach collective intelligence by using their bounded rationality along the lines of Proposition~(\ref{prop:boundedRationality}).

-Finally, remark that when we assumed cooperative, altruistic behaviour (cases~\ref{cond:altruisticWolves} and~\ref{cond:altruisticSheep} above) we could still interpret our behavioural rules as corresponding to specific values of coefficients~$a$, $b$, $c$ and~$d$ in eq.~(\ref{eq:lotka-volterra}).
-By contrast, by making behaviour depend on preditions based on past variations we are actually playing a different model.
-In particular, case~\ref{cond:wolvesPredictSheepPredict} corresponds to equations of the form: